XRPLF/xrpl-dev-portal/content/references/protocol/transactions/types/xchainclaim.md

 ---
 html: xchainclaim.html
 parent: transaction-types.html
+seo:
-blurb: Complete a cross-chain transfer of value by claiming the value on the destination chain.
+    description: Complete a cross-chain transfer of value by claiming the value on the destination chain.
 labels:
   - Interoperability
 status: not_enabled